-7 Slow-Paced Towns to Visit in Atlantic Coast
+7 Slow-Paced Towns to Visit on the Atlantic Coast

 Close your eyes.
 You're in the salty breeze, gently rocking to the rhythmic surf with sun kisses on your face.
 From the soothing tide to the crashing waves, the Atlantic Coast of the US boasts bustling ports, historic forts, and quiet seashores.
 Each with its own natural soundtrack, these seven slow-paced towns to visit along the Atlantic Coast offer a cradle away from the daily hustle.
 The Atlantic Ocean wraps around Maine's rocky shores right down to Florida's famous sandy beaches, but along the way, you'll find Wellfleet in the outer Cape Cod region, Little Compton's cobblestone streets and rolling hills, and Kennebunkport, Maine, one of the oldest European settlements in the US.